isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane.md

 title: Vaccinated Travel Lane
 permalink: /sc-pr/vtl
 ---
-As part of Singapore’s efforts to reopen our borders safely, fully vaccinated* Singapore Citizens (SCs) and Permanent Residents (PRs) may now return to Singapore via the Vaccinated Travel Lane (VTL) from the following countries/regions, <b>with effect from 8 September 2021, 0001 hours (Singapore time)</b>:
+As part of Singapore’s efforts to reopen our borders safely, fully vaccinated* Singapore Citizens (SCs) and Permanent Residents (PRs) may now return to Singapore via the Vaccinated Travel Lane (VTL) from the following countries/regions:

 - Brunei Darussalam
 - Germany

-Singapore Citizens and Permanent Residents do <u>not</u> need to apply for a Vaccinated Travel Pass (VTP) to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.
+SCs and PRs do <u>not</u> need to apply for a Vaccinated Travel Pass (VTP) to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.

 <i>*Travellers must have been fully vaccinated in their VTL country/region of departure or Singapore.
 An individual is considered fully vaccinated 14 days after he or she has received the full regimen of Pfizer-BioNTech/Comirnaty, Moderna or <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL Vaccines </a></i>